LoyolaChicagoBooks/introcs-csharp/rst/classexamples.rst

 You still need a static ``Main`` method to first create the GuessGame object.
 You could prompt the user for the value for ``big`` to send to the constructor.
 Once you have an object, you can call *instance method* ``Play``.
 What about parameters?
-What needs to change?
+What needs to change from the procedural version?

 There is also a video for this section that follows all the way through the steps.